Rudolf-G/GrammlatorExamples/GrammlatorManual/C05-Declare-Terminal-Symbols.md

 - (or a redundant combination of both).

-*The optional declaration of semantic attributes and of weights of terminal symbols will be addressed  later*.
+[!Note] *The optional declaration of semantic attributes and of weights of terminal symbols will be addressed  later*.

 The name of a terminal symbol can be